openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 | `statistics`    | String    | R          | Several statistics about gateway activities  |          |

 Channel `location` can overwrite GPS position with openHAB location, but it's not possible to delete GPS data.
-See [Gateway Limitations](#gateway-limitations) for further infomration.
+See [Gateway Limitations](#gateway-limitations) for further information.

 ### Follow Sun

 <img align="right" height="150" src="doc/follow-sun.png">

 [Motion Sensors](#motion-sensor) can be active all the time or follow a schedule.
-One schedule is follow the sun which needs to be activated in the IKEA Smarthome App in _Hub Settings_.
+One schedule is follow the sun which needs to be activated in the IKEA Home smart app in _Hub Settings_.

 ## Things